SarrveshNagarajan/NeuroSEG/README.md

 - Segmentation Model: 3D U-Net
 - Input Format: NIfTI (.nii, .nii.gz)

-## Research Background

-This tool implements state-of-the-art methodologies for brain tumor segmentation as described in recent literature.
-The 3D U-Net architecture has shown competitive performance in the BraTS challenges, with Dice scores exceeding 0.85 for whole tumor segmentation.

 ## Limitations

 - Current version is only trained on limited data due to resource constraints